goosst/wesite/content/posts/postbox_v2.md

 # (Optional) Step 4: Integration in home assistant

-The following happens:
+The following steps will be done in the home assistant environment:

-- distance of the sensor gets broadcasted as an mqtt message
+- distance of the sensor gets read through the mqtt message
-- python script is called to convert this
+- python script is called to convert this distance to something meaningful
 - displayed in home assistant

 ## MQTT sensor